chrisneave/FakeMinder/readme.md

 It is preferable to install the package to your global store so you can use the command line interface.

+If you are installing from the source repository then run the following from the root folder of the project repository.

+`npm install`

 ## Usage

 ### Viewing help